 When it comes to prospect and customer relationships, email marketing must be seen as a long-term investment.
 At least half of those involved in the Nielson Norman Group studies said that email newsletters influenced their B2B purchases, but only when the timing happened to be right.
 Many times, the newsletter served to grow or retain the sender’s reputation or to sustain a relationship when recipients lacked the budget or buy-in necessary to move forward with the purchase.
 On a strategic level, this is why you should emphasize value-added publishing, relevant content and personalization.
 And why the affordability of the channel is so important and impressive.
 No other medium offers the same longevity and results at such a low cost.

-According to a report released by the Direct Marketing Association (DMI) just one year ago, email marketing yields an average 4,300% return on investment for businesses in the United States.
+According to a report released by the Direct Marketing Association (DMI), email marketing yields an average 4,300% return on investment for businesses in the United States.

 Email is sexy and it knows it: 3 darn good reasons to love email marketing